oasis-tcs/openc2-transf-mqtt/transf-mqtt-v1.0.md

  1. The `response_requested` argument is omitted from the `query` request message so the Consumers exhibit the default behavior of sending a complete response.
- 1. For compactness these examples use a simplified `request_id` rather than the UUID_v4 format recommended for OpenC2.

 This example illustrates the following aspects of the operating model: